freeCodeCamp/guide/src/pages/css/css-frameworks/css-frameworks-UIkit/index.md

     </body>
 </html>
 ```
-We have used a CDN in this example, but you can checkout other ways of installing Bulma <a href='https://getuikit.com/docs/introduction' target='_blank' rel='nofollow'>here</a>.
+We have used a CDN in this example, but you can checkout other ways of installing UIKit <a href='https://getuikit.com/docs/introduction' target='_blank' rel='nofollow'>here</a>.

 ## Learning Resources